Norwegian Elkhound Shedding

 Best Brushes & Tools

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Norwegian Elkhounds have particular requirements based on their medium size, heavy shedding level, and genetic predispositions to hip dysplasia and progressive retinal atrophy.
+For Norwegian Elkhounds, the inputs that matter most are a medium frame, a heavy shedding coat, and breed-level risk for hip dysplasia and progressive retinal atrophy.

 Reducing Shed Hair